 Online instructors need to be intentional about creating a sense of presence in their courses so that students know that somebody is leading their educational experience.
 This sense of presence consists of three dimensions: persona, social and instructional.
 For more information, please read Creating a Sense of Instructor Presence in the Online Classroom.

 Touchcast is an application with multiple features that are useful in lecture capture, such as annotation of images, videos, or on whiteboards.
 It also allows the recordings to be saved as mp4s, which can be uploaded to Kaltura.
 This free app is the one I would use if I needed to record outside of the studio.

 The quizzes feature in Kaltura makes it possible for you to add quizzes within your videos.
 Students may watch a portion of the video, pause for a quiz within Kaltura, and then, continue with the video.
 This eliminates the need for the student to navigate away from the video to take a quiz or wait until the video is over.
 Check out this video to see how it is done.

-eLPS Manager of Media Production Justin Moon shares how he worked with School of Engineering Professor Dr. Karthikeyan Lingasubramanian to capture whiteboard data and use media to enhance the online portion of his blended/flipped class and make it a better learning environment for on-campus, as well as online learning.
+Justin Moon, Manager of Media Production in the Division of eLearning & Professional Studies, shares how he worked with School of Engineering Professor Dr. Karthikeyan Lingasubramanian to capture whiteboard data and use media to enhance the online portion of his blended/flipped class and make it a better learning environment for on-campus, as well as online learning.

-Learning Tools Inoperability (LTI) are third party tools that can be added to a Canvas course.
-LTI’s provide quick access to external websites, apps, and tools, such as YouTube, Dropbox, or Google Charts.
-LTI’s are also referred to as apps.
-Instructors, depending on your department’s configuration, can add LTI’s to their course by visiting the ‘Apps Center’ under Settings.
+A Learning Tools Inoperability (LTI) is a third party tool that may be added to a Canvas course.
+LTIs provide quick access to external websites, apps, and tools, such as YouTube, Dropbox, or Google Charts.
+LTIs are also referred to as apps.
+Instructors, depending on your department’s configuration, can add LTIs to their course by visiting the ‘Apps Center’ under Settings.
 For more information on the App Center, review ‘How do I use the App Center in my course?’